entando/entando-docs/vuepress/docs/next/tutorials/consume/multitenancy.md

 |:--|:--
 | YOUR-APP-NAME | The name of the application, e.g., quickstart
 | YOUR-HOST-NAME | The base host name of the application, e.g., your-domain.com
-| YOUR-TENANT-ID | The identifying name of the current tenant and a subdomain name, e.g., yoursite results in yoursite.your-domain.com for the base url of the tenant
+| YOUR-TENANT-ID | The identifying name of the current tenant.
+In most cases, it will also be used to determine the base URL of the tenant.
+For example, yoursite results in yoursite.your-domain.com.
 | YOUR-NAMESPACE | The Kubernetes namespace in which your app is running

 ### Keycloak